dave6502/avitab_georefs/README.md

 ## Notes

 - All scripts use relative paths by default, assuming they are run from the repository root
-- Charts are downloaded from the NATS official distribution (UK airspace only).
+- Charts are downloaded from the NATS official distribution.
 Internet access is required for the download phase.
 - UK NATS AIP only serves the .zip files for 3 AIRAC cycles at a time - current, next and next + 1.
 Older .zips are typically not made available.
 It is essential to update while the 2 (previous and new update cycles) are available on UK NATS AIP.
 - The project is specifically oriented to UK (EG) aeronautical charts.
 However, the scripts could be adapted/refactored for use with other country's AIP charts.